A comforting solution today could lead to a greater problem tomorrow.

 5,500 elderly people were researched over an 18-year period.
 Of 78 women who reported brushing their teeth less than once a day in 1992, 21 had dementia by 2010.
 Among the men, the effect was less prominent, with about one in six irregular brushers developing the disease.

-New York cosmetic dentistry procedures such as porcelain veneers, dental implants, teeth whitening treatments, and much more can help restore the appearance and function of your smile, bite, and speech.
+Cosmetic dentistry procedures such as porcelain veneers, dental implants, teeth whitening treatments, and much more can help restore the appearance and function of your smile, bite, and speech.
 These procedures also work to help prevent further damage to your teeth and promote good oral hygiene.

 Of course, these new findings, published in the Journal of American Geriatrics Society, cannot prove that poor dental health can cause dementia, but despite the study’s limitations, it is an important step towards understanding how this behavior might be linked to dementia.